Street, Somerset: History

 The settlement's earliest known name is Lantokay, meaning the Llan (a sacred enclosure) of Kea, a Celtic saint.
 The place-name 'Street' is first attested in Anglo-Saxon charters from 725 and 971, where it appears as Stret.
 It appears as Strete juxta Glastone in a charter from 1330 formerly in the British Museum.
 The word is the Old English straet meaning 'Roman road'.

 The centre of Street is where Lower Leigh hamlet was, and the road called Middle Leigh and the community called Overleigh are to the south of the village.
 In the 12th century, a causeway from Glastonbury was built to transport stone from what is now Street for rebuilding Glastonbury Abbey after a major fire in 1184.
 The causeway is about 100 yd north of a Roman road running north from Ilchester.
 It will be seen that the name of the village predates the building of the causeway by more than four hundred years, and so the village is named after the Roman road and not the causeway.

 Street from Glastonbury Tor.
 The village is in the distance; the houses at lower right are in Glastonbury.

-The parish of Street was part of the Whitley Hundred.

 Quarries of the local blue lias stone were worked from as early as the 12th century to the end of the 19th century.
 It is a geological formation in southern England, part of the Lias Group.
 The Blue Lias consists of a sequence of limestone and shale layers, laid down in latest Triassic and early Jurassic times, between 195 and 200 million years ago.
 Its age corresponds to the Rhaetian to lower Sinemurian stages of the geologic timescale, thus fully including the Hettangian stage.
 It is the lowest of the three divisions of the Lower Jurassic period and, as such, is also given the name Lower Lias.
 It consists of thin blue argillaceous, or clay-like, limestone.
 The Blue Lias contains many fossils, especially ammonites.
 Fossils discovered in the lias include many ichthyosaurs, one of which has been adopted as the badge of Street.
 There is a display of Street fossils in the Natural History Museum in London.